The Caliphate or the Supreme Imamate (book): Qualifications of the Caliph/Imam

 The first section of the book was a detailed examination on the need and urgency of the Caliphate.
 Bringing citations from hadith literature and works of Sunni Fuqaha like Al-Mawardi and to back up his premise, Rida asserted that the absence of Caliphate and Islamic rule was equivalent to the state of Jahiliyya (pre-Islamic pagan ignorance).
 Reiterating the standard prerequisites in classical Sunni doctrine on the election of the caliph, Rida stressed the Caliph caliph should be a mujtahid and from the Quraysh tribe.
 He advocated the principle of Arab virtue and pre-eminence, arguing that Islam attained its glory under Arab leadership and hence, Imamate (leadership) should once again return to the Arabs.
 Rida further identified as Hejaz and Arabian Peninsula as sacred lands where practice of all religions other than Islam have to be banished.
-The degeneration of Caliphate system after the Four Rightly Guided Caliphs was blamed by Rida on the actions of first Umayyad Caliph Mu'awiya.
-These included abandonment of the shura system of electing a caliph in favour of dynastic succession; and introduction of the asabiyya of Umayyads.
+The degeneration of Caliphate system after the Four Rightly Guided Caliphs was blamed by Rida on the actions of first Umayyad Caliph Mu'awiya I. These included abandonment of the shura system of electing a caliph in favour of dynastic succession; and introduction of the asabiyya of Umayyads.

 While Rida stressed the importance of electing a Caliph who met all of the shar’i stipulations, he also wrote that the absence of these ideal conditions did not imply the discontinuity of the Caliphate in no ambiguous terms: